vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 * `CHOICE01`: Text and an image *plus* a three-option multiple choice form.
 This lets the user select one of three pre-determined options.

 #### Variables
-The columns `Var01` to `Var05` are variable columns that store data for the step's layout.
-You can think of them as parameters for the step's layout.
-Could be text, could be the URL of an image, could be possible choices or the multiple choice screen.
-It depends on the layout.
+The columns `Var01` to `Var05` are variable columns that the data for each step.
+Here's an explanation of how they work.

+For every layout:
+* `Var01` is the title of the step.
+* `Var02` is the text instructions of the step.

+If the layout is `FT01` or `ENTRY01`:
+* `Var03` is the URL of an image that appears on the step.

+If the layout is `CHOICE01`:
+* `Var03`, `Var04`, and `Var05` are the three multiple choice options.

+If the layout is

 For all layouts Var01 is always the headline, Var02 is always multiline text to explain the step.
 Beside this,